 The regulatory landscapes of eDiscovery, litigation services, and the technologies that come with them are in a constant state of flux.

 Between the exponential rate of data growth, emerging devices and legislative shifts around the world of data, these changes can make it difficult to keep up with new laws and changing processes – and that’s without even bringing the minefield of cross-border eDiscovery practices into the equation.

 Adapting to these changes as they come requires the ontake of new costs, ongoing investment in new expertise above all else, determination by the bucketload.

-To those reading the above with slight feelings of apprehension, we recommend you think for a moment on the abundance of results that would make themselves known in the form of more effective, longer lasting and ultimately more financially fruitful client relationships, then think some more on the value of continual investment in your compliance measures.
+To those reading the above with slight feelings of apprehension, we recommend you think for a moment on the abundance of results that would make themselves known in the form of more effective, longer-lasting and ultimately more financially fruitful client relationships, then think some more on the value of continual investment in your compliance measures.

-The best way to ensure you keep on top of any and all regulatory changes is to have some in-house resource dedicated solely to this area.
+The best way to ensure you keep on top of any and all regulatory changes is to have some in-house resources dedicated solely to this area.
 If you have the budget, designate an individual (or if you can, a handful) to observe these developments, provide updates to the team, and lead any training initiatives required to help you see in new operating processes.